rosros2000/kokanumi/README.md

   must be installed).

+- likanu.txt:

-- likanu.txt: : V. 20250512
+  V. 20250512

-  Input method for iBus in Linux
+  Input method for iBus in Linux.